beetbox/beets/_posts/2022-06-21-walkthrough.md

 We can use the command `beet fields` to see all the metadata that can be updated for each track in the library, in our case we're interested in updating the `title` and `mb_trackid` fields to correct a series of mistakes in a couple of our albums.

 ### Mistake: Album 2 - Swapped track titles and metadata
 There are two tracks in our download of Moravec's Debussy album where the titles and metadata are swapped.
-"Children's Corner: Jimbo's Lullaby" and "Clair de lune" incorrectly refer to the opposite recording, let's change that with beets!
+"Children's Corner: Jimbo's Lullaby" and "Clair de lune" incorrectly refer to the opposite recording.
+Let's change that with beets!

 1. Rename "Clair de lune" with the following command `beet modify Clair de lune title="Children's Corner Suite"`